Jack Young gets 55 years in church bus crash that killed 13

 Jack Young, the man convicted in a crash that claimed the lives of 13 people last spring, has been sentenced to 55 years in prison.

 The sentence came down around 2:15 p.m.
-Friday following closing arguments closing from both sides.
+Friday following closing arguments from both sides.

 In a deal with prosecutors, Young agreed to a no contest plea to 13 counts of intoxication manslaughter and one count of intoxication assault.